Applied-Machine-Learning-Lab/TAPO/README.md

-# "TAPO: Task-Referenced Adaptation for Prompt Optimization"
+# TAPO: Task-Referenced Adaptation for Prompt Optimization
-ICASSP 2025
+[ICASSP'2025] The official implementation code of TAPO

 ## Try now!